Introduction

 Emily lived at Hill End until nearly the end of her life.
 The 1891 census recorded her address as Myrtle Cottage.
-On 14 February 1908, she advertised two freehold houses and an acre of orchard land for sale, stating that they were “in occupation of owner and a tenant.”[2]
-She died at Leigh, at the home of her daughter, Rachel, on 22 April 1909, at the age of 69.[3]
-She left an estate valued at £46-11s-9d, which she divided equally between her daughters, Mary and Rachel.[4]
+On 14 February 1908, she advertised two freehold houses and an acre of orchard land for sale, stating that they were “in occupation of owner and a tenant.”[3]
+She died at the home of her daughter, Rachel, at Leigh, Dorset, on 22 April 1909, at the age of 69.[4]
+Emily left an estate valued at £46-11s-9d, which she divided equally between her daughters, Mary and Rachel.[5]

 References